AndyR-Shell/Biodomain_data_analysis/README.md

-# VCS Database
+# NBS Potentials

-This branch of the Biodomain data analysis repository concerns all use and analysis of VCS project data.
-Note that the final outputs from this work will be published as part of the MyMaps VCS web apps (when using highly spatial data - e.g. polygons of project areas), or the Power BI web app.
+This branch of the Biodomain data analysis repository concerns all use and analysis of NBS potentials data.
+This includes global and national analyses.
+This is the first place repository for data that will ultimately inform the Shell scenarios work and a published paper on the temporal profiles of NBS potentials.